Absence of positive eigenvalues of magnetic Schr\"odinger operators: Magnetic Schr odinger operators and the Poincar e gauge

 is finite for all $R>0$.
 This makes $\calA$ and $\calB$ locally convex metric spaces and by construction, $\calA\subset L^2_{\text{loc}}(\R^d,\R^d)$.
 The metrics consistent with the topologies on $\calA$ and $\calB$ are, for example,

-The usual arguments show that $\calA$ and $\calB$ are complete metric spaces.
+The standard arguments show that $\calA$ and $\calB$ are complete metric spaces, see e.g.~\cite[Sec.~V.]{rs1}.
 Moreover, the usual cutting and mollifying arguments show that the continuous functions are dense in $\calB$.
-In addition, $T(\wti{B})$ is well defined and locally bounded when $\wti{B}$ is continuous, so $T(\wti{B})\in \calA$, when $\wti{B}$ is continuous.
-The bound \eqref{eq-AB} then gives
+In addition, since the map $x\mapsto \frac{x}{1+x}$ is increasing on $\R_+$, $T(\wti{B})$ is well defined and locally bounded when $\wti{B}$ is continuous, so $T(\wti{B})\in \calA$, when $\wti{B}$ is continuous.
+Assuming temporarily \eqref{eq-AB} then gives

-so $T$ is uniformly continuous, thus it extend to a map from $\calB$ into $\calA$ which we continue to denote by $T$.
-This shows that the Poincar\'e gauge map \eqref{eq-a} is well defined for all magnetic fields $B$ satisfying assumption \ref{ass-B-mild-int}.
+so $T$ is uniformly continuous, thus it extends to a map from $\calB$ into $\calA$ which we continue to denote by $T$.
+This shows that the Poincar\'e gauge map \eqref{eq-a} is well defined for all magnetic fields $B$ satisfying Assumption \ref{ass-B-mild-int}.

 Hence it is enough to prove the bound \eqref{eq-AB} and by density, it is enough to prove it for continuous vector fields $\wti{B}$.
 Let $g$ be a radial function, which is positive and finite for almost all $|x|<R$.
 Since $A(x)= \int_0^1 \wti{B}(tx)\, dt$, we have using symmetry